Mayukhdeb/notes/content/post/2024-02-10-animatediff-svd-moonshot.md

 2. Code is available [here](https://github.com/guoyww/AnimateDiff/blob/main/train.py)

 **Disadvantages**
 1. Have to train 2 models.
-A domain adapter and a motion module.
+More models = more chances of things going wrong.
-2. ???
+2. Merging spatial dims with batch dim might lead to bad spatial consistency.

 I'll be trying to answer the following questions:
 1.